-As harsh temperatures affect much of North America this week, keeping your vehicle running can be a challenge.
-There are a number of steps to take that can help your vehicle continue to run in the cold as well as safety items to keep with you at all times.
-With these vehicle winterization tips, your vehicle will be ready for winter and everything it throws your way.
+Winter is that time of the year that tends to sneak up on many people.
+We know it’s coming, but it’s not until the first snow flies that we start getting ready for it.
+As temperatures steadily drop, keeping your vehicle running can be a challenge.
+Especially when it gets too cold to go outside.
+There are a number of steps to take that can help your vehicle continue to run in the cold as well as safety items to keep in it at all times.
+With these vehicle winterization tips, your vehicle will be ready for winter driving and everything it throws your way.

 The post may contain affiliate links.
 This means that should you make a purchase after following one of these links, I may receive a small commission at no extra cost to you.

 A key to keeping your vehicle running when it gets extremely cold out is keeping the block warm.
 Most vehicles have a block heater, which simply needs to be plugged in to keep it warm.
 A block heater helps to keep the engine warm, thus increasing the chance of the vehicle starting and can help warm up the vehicle faster.
 Depending on how cold it is, the block heater will need to be plugged in for around 3-4 hours, if not more, to be truly effective.

 Also called a battery blanket, this device wraps around the battery and can be plugged in to keep it warm.
 These are especially useful on extremely cold nights.
 I had one installed on my truck before winter and it does help.
 It’s not recommended to leave it plugged in for long periods of time, but if you can plug it in 30 minutes to 1 hour before you have to go anywhere, then it can make a huge difference in starting your vehicle.
 I also find that a warm battery takes a boost better than a cold one.